niylii/Printf_/README.md

 # Case List

+> [!warning]
+> This project is still under development.
+There are some known issues that I am actively working on, so the output may not be the best at this time.
 - [x] Case 1: Handling %c: Character
 - [x] Case 2: Handling %s: String of characters
 - [x] Case 3: Handling %d or %i: Signed decimal integer